jdbeutel/ics699-docs/finalReport/finalReport.md

 [HTML5 constraint validation API](http://www.whatwg.org/specs/web-apps/current-work/#constraints),
 so follows the standards as much as practical.

+See the example screen shots below.
+The important distinction with this interactive validation is that it occurs as soon as the focus leaves the input control, or after five seconds.

 ![interactive validation example for bad current password](Bendy - Settings - bad current passwd.png)